railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Delivery based on the packed items
 ----------------------------------

-To invoice the delivery on the basis of items packed you must set the delivery mode in the field 'carrier' on *Other Information*, the second tab of the order.
+To invoice the delivery on the basis of items packed you must set the delivery mode in the field :guilabel:`carrier` on :guilabel:`Other Information`, the second tab of the order.
 In this case you don't add this line at the level of the order but the delivery lines are added after the generation of invoices based on the items delivered.

-For this to work properly, your order must be set to the state 'Invoice on the basis of deliveries'.
+For this to work properly, your order must be set to the state *Invoice on the basis of deliveries*.
 You can then confirm the order and validate the delivery.

 When the responsible manager has generated the invoices corresponding to the deliveries carried out, Open ERP automatically adds a line on each invoice corresponding to the delivery charge, calculated on the basis of the items actually sent.